mary2002/Game2048/README.md

 16.I've called randomNumber function after each moving to make a random number in matrix.

 17.I've called check function in a while loop to continue the game untill the user wins or loses.

+18.I clear the sreen terminal to prevent showing all step's printing.